 For the most part, I am a normal Gen-Y’er from the British West Country.
-I live in San Francisco and manage the West Coast operations of a Global Executive Search Firm.
+I live in San Francisco and manage the US operations of a Global Executive Search Firm.
 I go to dinner parties, I play board games and I drink too much red wine.

 Told you I was normal.

 But there is something a bit odd about me.
 Overwhelmed by my own mortality (aren’t we all?), and the implication this has on how much I am able to experience, FOMO plagues my every waking hour.
 As a result of this bittersweet affliction, my life has been a series of experiments – am I a goth? am I a hippy? am I a bespoke-suited capitalist? – flirting with multiple subcultures in a desperate attempt to find my people, my tribe.